 Drool is a term used when saliva runs out from the mouth.
 Adults as well as children can drool if there is excessive accumulation of saliva in mouth, and if the swallowing reflex is relaxed.
 This usually occurs when a person is asleep, but in some cases it can also occur when awake.
-Normally during night saliva secretion in mouth decreases but sometimes it may not be so.
-Your muscles in mouth and throat are relaxed during night.

 Several causes can lead to drooling during sleep.
 Here are some common reasons:

 - Improper sleeping position: Saliva often dribbles out when you sleep on your sides or on stomach.
 However, when you sleep on your back, the saliva accumulated is gulped naturally during sleep preventing drooling.